 |Width of Interior at B-Pillars||J||57.625″|

 |Ramp Load Capacity||1000 lbs.|

 ParkSmart™ is a patented product feature found exclusively on select VMI wheelchair-accessible vehicles.
 It works by automatically alerting careless drivers who may be parking too close to a wheelchair-accessible vehicle, blocking ramp access.

-The ParkSmart™ system works after the user engages the system via a button found in the vehicle’s interior.
+The ParkSmart™ system works after the user engages the system before exiting the vehicle.
 As the wheelchair user exits the vehicle, the ParkSmart™ system will engage and activate 30 seconds after the side door is closed.
 Once engaged, the system monitors the passenger side of the vehicle for any objects that come within the acceptable distance of the vehicle that would inhibit the wheelchair user from entering their vehicle upon return safely.

 The system uses the same technology found on rear collision systems of other vehicles that detect object proximity.
 Once an object is detected within range of the ramp side door, the vehicle emits an audible alert and a recorded message.
 This message advises that the vehicle’s ramp system is being blocked.

-To see VMI’s ParkSmart™ in action, check out the video below.
+To see VMI’s ParkSmart™ in action, check out the video link below.